 Why?
 Once again, we can see how different items in a sentence must be presented as parallels – ie with the same structure.
 With paired words we often see “and,” “either,” “rather,” and so on, used to join words or phrases.
 Make sure that these are the same; for example, in the first instance we needed two adjectives, and in the second we needed the verb tenses to be the same.

-Why Use Parallelism in the IELTS?
+Why Use Parallelism in IELTS?

-The IELTS Writing Exam is a fantastic test of English proficiency.
+The IELTS writing exam is a fantastic test of English proficiency.
 There is no way to cheat or trick the system.
 You simply have to demonstrate your English level by writing an honest piece of work.
 The examiner will mark you on the following criteria:

 The last point on the list is “grammatical range and accuracy.”
-This means have a variety of sentence structures (simple, compound, complex, compound-complex) and a mastery of verb tenses.
+This means having a variety of sentence structures (simple, compound, complex, compound-complex) and a mastery of verb tenses.
 Parallelism is something that most students don’t fully understand, yet it is not difficult to learn.
 I teach this to my students in one 90 minutes class, and by the end of the lesson they understand it so well they are sick of my examples!

-Like learning how to use a comma or semi-colon, it is not difficult, yet it is incredibly impressive.
+Like learning how to use a comma or semi-colon, it is not difficult, yet it is quite impressive.
 Your examiner will see your writing and mark you higher than other students on that basis.

 An IELTS Example of Parallelism